afischer211/jobcopy-builder-plugin/README.md

 TODO
 ----

-* Add new operation that replaces strings with regular expressions.

 CHANGELOG
 ---------

 * v1.4.0 - Adapted for build and tests with newer Jenkins-versions and Maven, added xerces-library
+* v1.4.1 - Added new operation that replaces strings with regular expressions.